 Kore.ai virtual assistant platform supports K-fold Cross-Validation.
 For this, you must configure the K-fold parameter for cross-validation from the advanced NLP configurations.
 Click here for more info.

 To initiate the training and generate the K-fold validation report, follow the below steps:

-- On the Training page, click Validate Model drop-down list on the top-right and select K-fold Cross-Validation.
+- On the Machine Learning Utterances page, click Validate Model drop-down list on the top-right and select K-fold Cross-Validation.

 - On the K-fold Cross-Validation page, click Generate to initiate the training and generate the K-fold validation report.
 Generate button appears only when you perform the cross-validation for the first time.

 - After the report is generated, you can click the Re-generate button on the top right to regenerate the report when needed.

 Note: Validations are performed only when the total number of ML utterances used for training is at least 250.
 This number is configurable for the on-premises installation.
 Contact our support team for details.